Schools Crocus project

 Rotary Schools Crocus Project

-Orders for planting in 2016 should be placed by 30th September 2016.
+Orders for planting in 2018 should be placed by 30th September 2018.
 The website is at the foot of this page.
-Orders have closed for this year.

 The initiative is designed to educate young people about the devastating disease of polio and how Rotary is working to eradicate it from the world.